oscarpedrero/BloodyBoss/README.md

 # Default value: true
 Enabled = true

-## The message that will appear globally once the boss gets killed.
-# Setting type: String
-# Default value: The Boss has been defeated.
-Congratulations to #user# for beating #vblood#!
-KillMessageBossTemplate = The Boss has been defeated.
-Congratulations to #user# for beating #vblood#!

-## The message that will appear globally one the boss gets spawned.
-# Setting type: String
-# Default value: A Boss #worldbossname# has been summon you got #time# minutes to defeat it!.
-SpawnMessageBossTemplate = A Boss #worldbossname# has been summon you got #time# minutes to defeat it!.

-## The message that will appear globally if the players failed to kill the boss.
-# Setting type: String
-# Default value: You failed to kill the Boss #worldbossname# in time.
-DespawnMessageBossTemplate = You failed to kill the Boss #worldbossname# in time.

 ## Buff that applies to each of the Bosses that we create with our mod.
 # Setting type: Int32
 # Default value: 1163490655
 BuffForWorldBoss = 1163490655

-## Final string for concat two or more players kill a WorldBoss Boss.
-# Setting type: String
-# Default value: and
-WorldBossFinalConcatCharacters = and

 ## If you activate this option, the boss life formula changes from "bosslife * multiplier" to "bosslife * multiplier * numberofonlineplayers".
 # Setting type: Boolean